-To set the aperture, turn the aperture ring so the desired setting is opposite the white dot at the base of the lens, as shown in Figure 3-22.
-The number of the f-stop will also appear in the lower left corner of the display, as shown in Figure 3-23, where the value is f/5.6.
+To set the aperture, turn either the front dial or the rear dial.
+The number of the f-stop will appear in the lower left corner of the display, as shown in Figure 3-21, where the value is f/6.3.